nf-core/dualrnaseq/docs/usage.md

 ## 6. Mapping statistics

-To summarise the mapping statistics including total mapped reads, unmapped reads, host-specifc and pathogen-specific mapped reads, change the following parameter to True `--mapping_statistics False`.
+To summarise the mapping statistics including total mapped reads, unmapped reads, host-specifc and pathogen-specific mapped reads, add the following parameter to the command line: `--mapping_statistics`.

 This will create the following: